-LF007 is a closed municipal landfill that was active from the 1950s to 1974.
-It is a restoration site within the North/East/West Industrial Operable Unit (NEWIOU).
-It was selected for the construction of the Corrective Action Management Unit (CAMU) in the WABOU ROD.
-There are also active operations at LF007 conducted at Buildings 1360, 1365, 1370.
+LF007 is a closed municipal landfill in the northeast corner of the base that was active from the 1950s to 1974.
+It is a NEWIOU restoration site that was selected in the WABOU ROD as the location for the construction of the Corrective Action Management Unit (CAMU).
+There are also active operations at LF007 conducted at Buildings 1360 (Military Affiliated Radio Station), 1365 (Hazardous Waste Accumulation Point), and 1370 (Small Arms Range).

 Alternative 17 is the selected remedial action in the NEWIOU ROD for sample location E19, the CAMU cover, CAMU associated features, and the Landfill cover and associated buried wastes.
-Alternative 17 is the contingency remedy for PCB contaminated soils in Area E. There is also a potential that E19 may be excavated in accordance with the NEWIOU ROD and that site will be evaluated after excavation for release of the LUCs covering that area.
+For PCB-contaminated soils in Area E, Alternative 18 (Excavation) is the selected remedy and Alternative 17 is the contingency remedy.

-The CAMU is being built in phases.
+The CAMU was built in three phases.
 Phase 1 involved landfill maintenance and consisted of the placement of large quantities of clean soil into subsidence trenches that formed in the existing soil cap.
 The soil also serves as a foundation for the CAMU.
 Phase 2 involved the placement of contaminated soil from WABOU soil sites into the CAMU and the construction of an evapotranspiration cap over the consolidated soil.
 Travis AFB completed the field work for Phase 2 in November 2003.
-Phase 3 involves the placement of contaminated soil from NEWIOU and one remaining WABOU sites into the CAMU and the completion of the CAMU cap.
-Based on the current schedule, field work for Phase 3 should begin by June 2007.
+Phase 3 involved the placement of contaminated soil from NEWIOU and WABOU sites into the CAMU and the completion of the CAMU cap.
+The base completed the field work for Phase 3 in December 2007.